bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * listreceivedbyaccount  -  (minconf=1) (includeempty=false)  -  Returns an array of objects containing: "account"&nbsp;: the account of the receiving addresses, "amount"&nbsp;: total amount received by addresses with this account, "confirmations"&nbsp;: number of confirmations of the most recent transaction included
 * listreceivedbyaddress  -  (minconf=1) (includeempty=false)  -  Returns an array of objects containing: "address"&nbsp;: receiving address, "account"&nbsp;: the account of the receiving address, "amount"&nbsp;: total amount received by the address, "confirmations"&nbsp;: number of confirmations of the most recent transaction included, To get a list of accounts on the system, execute bitcoind listreceivedbyaddress 0 true

-* backupwallet  -  (destination)  -  Safely copies wallet.dat to destination, which can be a directory or a path with filename.
-* dumpprivkey  -  (bitcoinaddress)  -  Reveals the private key corresponding to (bitcoinaddress)
-* dumpwallet  -  (filename)  -  version 0.13.0 Exports all wallet private keys to file
 * importprivkey  -  (bitcoinprivkey) (label) (rescan=true) * Adds a private key (as returned by dumpprivkey) to your wallet.
 This may take a while, as a rescan is done, looking for existing transactions.
 Optional (rescan) parameter added in 0.8.0.
 Note: There's no need to import public key, as in ECDSA (unlike RSA) this can be computed from private key.

 * encryptwallet  -  (passphrase)  -  Encrypts the wallet with (passphrase).